cokejcm/queue-cache/README.md

-# queue-cache
+# spring-boot-arch
-Simple App with Hazelcast, MongoDb and Postgres under Spring Boot with Spring Data and Jersey
+ App Architecture with Hazelcast, MongoDb and Postgres under Spring Boot with Spring Data and Jersey

 ## **Steps to run the application:**
 ##### 1. Install mongoDb and Postgres.
 I used two docker machines: